Program your radio, then program yourself for flying

 Most of us have heard of the concept of right- and left-brain function.
 The left brain, or analytical side, tends to dominate as new skills are learned.
 This side of the brain is in control of analyzing how the mind and body will work together to perform the new skill.

-The right brain is responsible for integrating the muscle movements and thought processes of the left brain into one flowing, natural movement.
+The goal is to combine the left and right brain so they operate as one flowing, natural movement.
 With this in mind, the left side of the brain should dominate our learning of a new skill, and the right brain should dictate our performance once we acquire that skill.

 When you have achieved a natural flow in your performance, the right brain should be in complete control.
 You can feel this when you fly and your movements become reactionary.
 It means you no longer have to think about the orientation of the helicopter.
 You are one with the machine and your corrections are instinctual.